-We notice immediately how we are constrained by language, by limited words to express subtle shades of emotional experience.
-In principle, the wider range of words we have available to us, the better we should be able to articulate what we feel.
-In this sense, we are using language descriptively, to distinguish between emotional states.
-It’s as if the emotion simply is, and we try to find the best word to label it.
+We can see here at once, though, how a client is both enabled and constrained by language, by the use of words to express subtle shades of emotional experience.
+In principle, the wider range of words the client has available to them, the better they should be able to articulate what they feel.
+In this sense, the client is using language descriptively, to distinguish between different emotional states.
+It’s as if an emotion simply is, and the client is seeking to find the best label to describe it.

-It's nevertheless tricky using words to describe and differentiate emotions in this way.
-After all, an emotion isn't an object with fixed shape, depth or form.
-It's a phenomenon, not a thing.
-It's a feeling, a felt experience, a sense of something that we experience deeply, psychologically and physically.
-It's often a shifting state, hard to pin down, hard to grasp hold of and yet nevertheless powerfully present and impacting.
+However, it is tricky to use words to describe and differentiate emotions in this way, as if emotions exist and are experienced by people as discrete, distinct entities.
+Firstly, an emotion isn't an object with fixed shape, dimensions or form.
+It's a feeling, a felt experience, a fluid dynamic, a sense of something that is experienced deeply, psychologically and physically.
+It's often a shifting state, hard to pin down or grasp hold of and yet, nevertheless, powerfully present, influencing and impacting.

-So what am I feeling?
-It depends on the language available to me, the categories I have learned to assign to emotional experiences, the ways I have learned to feel and respond.
-Why am I feeling it?
-It's a partly personal and partly social response to psychological, physiological, social or environmental stimuli.
-Whose emotion am I feeling?
-It's my own, but sometimes it's not only my own.
-Complicated?
-Hmm.
-How are you feeling?
+So, what is the client feeling?
+It depends on the language available to them, the categories they have learned to assign to emotional experiences and the ways they have learned from others to feel and respond.
+Why are they feeling it?
+It's a partly personal and partly a social response to psychological, relational, cultural or contextual influences.
+Whose emotion are they feeling?
+It's their own, but sometimes it's not only their own.
+We can work with emotion to enhance energy and awareness.